Note: This is #7 in a series of posts. If you have not read the Foreword to the series, I hope you will do that first

 Proposition for you Christians: Stay away from the distant cities and say with David, “I was glad when they said unto me, Let us go into the house of the Lord!”
 Amen.

-Note from the Peace Doctor: If you're concerned about peace for yourself, we hope you will visit our home page before leaving our site.
-The Internet certainly is full with information concerning every imaginable field.
-Above is a post we expect will be helpful for peace enthusiasts and those who are interested in peace news.
+Note from the Peace Doctor: If you're looking for peace for yourself, we hope you will drop by our home page before you go.
+The Internet for sure is loaded with articles about every conceivable topic.
+Here is an article we expect will be helpful for peace enthusiasts and those who are interested in peace stories.